ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ## [From _The Redwood gazette._](https://chroniclingamerica.loc.gov/lccn/sn85025570/1876-05-18/ed-1/seq-1)

 #### 1876-05-18 &middot; Redwood Falls, Minn.

 <table style="width: 100%;"><tr><td style="width: 50%">

-and dncks&#x27;
-might devour them, so it is veil for
-the farmers to be on their guard yet
-there is no evidence showing that the
-dead bugs are poisonous, although kill­
-ed by poison.—[Columbia Republican&quot;.

 EVERLASTING FENCE POSTS.—I dis­
 covered many years ago that wood